RaspberryPiFoundation/editor-api/README.md

 ## CORS Allowed Origins

-Add a comma separated list to the relevant enviroment settings.
+Add a comma separated list to the relevant environment settings.
 E.g for development in the `.env` file:

 ```
 ALLOWED_ORIGINS=localhost:3002,localhost:3000